parhlesaadu/chess/README.md

 - R/r - Rook: Can move any distance either vertically or horizontally
 - B/b - Bishop: Can move any distance diagonally
 - N/n - Knight: Can move either two cells vertically and then one cell horizontally, or two cells horizontally and then one cell vertically
-- This game does not contain any pawns
+- This game does not contain any pawns.

 Uppercase letters denote Player 1's pieces, while lowercase letters denote Player 2's.
-Players start their move by selecting a piece to move and entering its current coordinates (in terms of rows and columns), after which they are given several choices of new coordinates according to the rules specified above.
+Players start their move by selecting a piece and entering its current coordinates (in terms of rows and columns), after which they are given several choices of new coordinates according to the rules specified above.
 Each player can eliminate any of their opponent's pieces, regardless of type, by landing on it.
 The game concludes when either king is eliminated.

-How to run the game:
+**How to run the game:**
 As this code does not contain external libraries, it can easily be executed on any C++ compiler.
 If you don't have an integrated development environment (IDE) on your computer, you can visit this link, copy and paste the entire code, and run it here: https://www.programiz.com/cpp-programming/online-compiler/